 FOOD SAFETY: OVERVIEW

-The EU integrated approach to food safety aims to assure a high level of food safety, animal health, animal welfare and plant health within the European Union through coherent farm-to-table measures and adequate monitoring, while ensuring the effective functioning of the internal market.
+The European Commission aims to assure a high level of food safety and animal & plant health within the EU through coherent Farm to Fork measures and adequate monitoring, while ensuring an effective internal market.

-- to manage international relations with third countries and international organisations concerning food safety, animal health, animal welfare, animal nutrition and plant health;
+- to manage international relations with non-EU countries and international organisations concerning food safety, animal health, animal welfare, animal nutrition and plant health;

 - to manage relations with the European Food Safety Authority (EFSA) and ensure science-based risk management.

-Every European citizen has the right to know how the food he eats is produced, processed, packaged, labelled and sold.
+Every European citizen has the right to know how the food they eat is produced, processed, packaged, labelled and sold.

 The central goal of the European Commission's Food Safety policy is to ensure a high level of protection of human health regarding the food industry — Europe’s largest manufacturing and employment sector.